Columbia University in the City of New York

 Enhancing the experiences of postdoctoral researchers

-Postdocs are active members in this training community through opportunities to advocate for their concerns, build a professional network and join the many workshops and seminars that support their growth and training as future leaders in science.
+Zuckerman Institute provides postdocs with an enhanced level of institutional support that complements the research training received from their main advisor.
+Postdocs are encouraged to be active members of their training community, build a professional network, and participate in the many workshops and seminars that support their growth and training as future leaders in science.
 A selection of programs and opportunities is listed below.

 Attendees at a Zuckerman Institute Postdoctoral Seminars event (Credit: Sirin Samman)